FBCASSINI/url-shortener/readme.md

 1.)
 Login into heroku and make a new app.
 2.) connect to github and enable deployment so it will build the server.
-2.)
+3.)
+Create a mysqlDB with clearDB and in config vars in settings add environment variables of the .env file to match the database credentials clearDB gives you.
+4.)
 Set a pipeline and make it deployment.